Ryan Tubridy highest paid at RTÉ as top 10 presenters receive more than €3m

 Mr Dobson’s then co-presenter on the Six-One bulletin, Sharon Ní Bheoláin, is not on the list, however.
 Ms Ní Bheoláin spoke out about a gender pay gap in RTÉ in 2017 following reports on a similar imbalance at the BBC.

+Sports presenter Darragh Moloney, who was paid €188,803 in 2015, also fell off the list, suggesting he was paid less than this sum in 2016.

-Mr O’Rourke, Mr Dobson and Ms Wilson are all employees of RTÉ, while the rest of the top ten are contractors who are paid for their services through their companies.
+Mr O’Rourke, Mr Dobson and Ms Wilson are all employees of RTÉ, meaning their figures include an employer pension contribution, while the rest of the top ten are contractors who are paid for their services through their companies.

 RTÉ director-general Dee Forbes said the broadcaster continued to exceed its public commitment on the issue of top presenter pay.